 It turns out the tablet and the PC are a lot more alike than their manufacturers would like to believe.
 That is, upgrade cycles that look more like a PC at three years- plus versus a phone at two years.
 "Once you have a tablet of a certain generation," he said, "it's not clear that you have to move on to the next generation."

 That's reflected in Apple's numbers.
-Despite the growth of iPhone sales in the quarter ending in June, sales of Apple Inc.’s (NASDAQ:AAPL) iPad declined 8 percent to $485 million.
+Despite the growth of iPhone sales in the quarter ending in June, sales of Apple Inc.’s (NASDAQ:AAPL) iPad declined 8 percent to $5.8 billion.
 At the same time Mac desktops and notebooks have seen sales surges of $647 million or 13 percent.

 But a slower-than-anticipated upgrade cycle for tablets is just part of the story.
 Some critics blame the iPad’s apparent lack of innovation for the ongoing sales slump.
 Others blamed larger smartphones for the decline in tablet sales.
 So what are the big factors holding back iPad growth?